 Wherefore Art Thou, Sophia !

 It's refreshing to see a note written by HAND, the old fashioned way - but it was starling, yet so moving to witness the raw, unabashed emotion of young love.
 It's been a long time since many of us have felt the spark of yearning that knows no boundaries.
 Unbridled passion and courage, an ingredient we seldom witness outside of a movie or television screen.
 This is the human heart's many realms that seem to recede as we mature, and experience the "reality" of life.
 Occasionally, we'll see a glimpse of this on a youtube video, staged to impress an intended recipient.
 In this case, I'm totally enthralled by this young man (Joe), since he could care less about impressing you or me, or even his beloved Sophia.
+He was somehow deeply touch by their meeting, and blinded by his desire to emotionally (and physically) connect with the beautiful girl he met in the subway.
+In the love letter, Joe indicates that there was strong chemistry as the two of them talked and flirted with each other.
+Sophia apparently asked this him to call her.
+I'm not trying to be Sherlock, but this is an important clue as to her level of interest.
+Unfortunately however, Joe lost his phone, thus could not follow through.

 Determined to broaden his reach, the hopeless romantic arranged to have an on-air interview on a local radio station and set up another interview with one of the TV News stations.
 In this letter Joe writes that he has received over 100 texts and phone calls from women who read his letter, but he is not in the least interested.
 Wow, he could have had a date every weekend for nearly two years on the residual interest, but he chooses to wait it out.
 Shakespeare is no doubt smiling at this modern-day Romeo, as am I. I hope that Joe ultimately reconnected with Sophia.